tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- [ ] stalk seer
 	- [ ] dwelling
 	- [ ] post battle scene
-	- [ ] write a running a goblin peripheral
-	- [ ] Decide What their currency is!!!!!!!!!!!!, split, divesting from the network new metal infused metal chips
+	- [x] Decide What their currency is!!!!!!!!!!!!, split, divesting from the network new metal infused metal chips
 	- [ ] Infection Tracker and Mechanic
 	- [ ] ambient travel music
 	- [ ] figure out xp leveling